State Water Implementation Fund for Texas (SWIFT)*

 - Review of legislative requirements regarding water loss threshold limits

-- Invitations extended to submit full financial applications
+- Invitations extended to submit complete applications for financial assistance

 * The SWIFT program includes two funds, the State Water Implementation Fund for Texas (SWIFT) and the State Water Implementation Revenue Fund for Texas (SWIRFT).
-Revenue bonds for the program are issued through the SWIRFT.
+Bonds for the program are issued through the SWIRFT.

 Turns Planning into Projects